sqlballs/MicrosoftFabricPre-Con/fabricoverview/03 - The Data Lakehouse.md

 **Load Data with Spark**

-In this section you'll see how to read/write data into your lakehouse with a notebook.Spark API and Pandas API are supported to achieve this goal.
+In this section you'll see how to read/write data into your lakehouse with a notebook.
+Spark API and Pandas API are supported to achieve this goal.

 *Load data with a Juypter Notebook*